Christmas Number One 2023: Bookies favourites & latest betting odds

 Christmas Number One latest betting odds

-Despite it being more than a month before the Christmas Number One is set to be announced by BBC Radio 1 on Friday, December 22, the bookies have already issued odds.
+It is only just over a week before the Christmas Number One for 2023 is set to be announced by BBC Radio 1 on Friday, December 22 and the bookies are keeping their odds constantly updated.

 - The Pogues - 6/4